maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ![image](https://maelfabien.github.io/assets/images/ela_3.jpg)

-Once on the customization menu, navigate trough the page to see which options you have access to.
+Once on the customization menu, navigate through the page to see which options you have access to.
 Everything is pretty intuitive, and adding capacity or enabling services is quite simple.
-Most menus are however locked since you currently have a trail account.
+Most menus are however locked since you currently have a trial account.

 Then, click on "Create Deployment".